 - Making sure the launch is effective: for new features, the period between the week before launch and a few weeks after is the most crucial part.
 This period determines a feature’s overall success.
 Starting promotion campaigns before launch, communicating with intended audiences to make them aware of the new feature are important before launch.
 After launch, ensuring that every user that uses that logs in to the product gets notified and taking them through a short tutorial regarding the feature are a must.

-- Making sure it is integrated into the onboarding experience: New features are often overlooked and not included into the new What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. process.
+- Making sure it is integrated into the onboarding experience: New features are often overlooked and not included into the new user onboarding process.
 Where the new feature belongs in the overall product experience should be analyzed, then the tutorial of the new feature must be smoothly placed into the new user onboarding, making it blend in with the overall experience.

 Why is feature adoption important?